Saltoro Mountains

-The Saltoro Mountains are a subrange of the Karakoram Range.
-They are located in the southeast Karakoram on the southwest side of the Siachen Glacier, one of the two longest glaciers outside the polar regions.
-The name given to this range is shared with the Saltoro Valley which is located to the west of this range, downslope on the Pakistan side of the Saltoro Range which generally follows the Actual Ground Position Line.
-Saltoro Kangri peak, Saltoro River, and Saltoro Valley are features on this range.
-The Actual Ground Position Line (AGPL) between Indian and Pakistan held area runs through this range, where the high peaks and passes of the Siachen area are held by India, whereas Pakistan occupies the lower peaks and valleys to the west.
+The Saltoro Mountains form a subrange within the Karakoram Range and are situated in the southeastern part of the Karakoram.
+They lie on the southwest side of the Siachen Glacier, which is one of the two longest glaciers in the world outside the polar regions.
+The name "Saltoro" is also associated with the Saltoro Valley, located west of this range and descending on the Pakistani side of the Saltoro Range, which generally follows the Actual Ground Position Line (AGPL).